OCR-D/ocrd-website/site/en/workflows.md

 	  `#!/bin/bash
 	  cat > /dev/null
 	  echo '{}'`
-	  you need to **pass your individual path to the model** as parameter value for this processor to work!
+	  you need to **pass your local path to the model on your hard drive** as parameter value for this processor to work!
 	  </td>
 	  <td><code>ocrd-cis-postcorrect -I OCR-D-ALIGN -O OCR-D-CORRECT -p postcorrect.json</code></td>
     </tr>